 Dr. Nathan Dame, Director of Choral Activities, Wylie East HS

-At Wylie East, Dr. Dame conducts the A Cappella Choir, Varsity Men’s Choir, Select Men’s Choir, the school’s popular music ensemble, Out of the Blue, and oversees a program of over 300 singers enrolled in ten performing ensembles.
+At Wylie East, Dr. Dame conducts the A Cappella Choir, Varsity Tenor-Bass Choir, Select Tenor-Bass Choir, Concert Tenor-Bass Choir, the school’s popular music ensemble, Out of the Blue, and oversees a program of over 300 singers enrolled in ten performing ensembles.
 Choirs under his direction consistently earn superior ratings at regional and state contests and have grown in enrollment to become some of the largest choral programs in the area.
 During his career, he has received numerous grants for arts advocacy initiatives and has been honored to receive Excellence in Teaching awards from area school districts.

 Dr. Dame enjoys an active career as clinician/conductor, author, and adjudicator both nationally and internationally.
 He has presented at the International Voice Foundation Symposium, national, divisional, and state conventions of ACDA, the NAfME national conference, and the Texas and Kansas MEA clinic-conventions.
 He is published through the Choral Journal, ChoralNet, Southwestern Musician, Texas Music Education Research, and RBC Publications.

-Dr. Dame currently serves as ACDA National Repertoire & Resources Chair for Junior High/Middle School Choirs.
+Dr. Dame is currently holds a six-year term as ACDA National Repertoire & Resources Chair for Junior High/Middle School Choirs and also serves as TMEA Region 25 Vocal Treasurer.
 Past appointments have included TMEA Region 25 Vocal Chair, Region 2 MS/JH Vocal Chair, State Collegiate President of KMEA, and two-time district coordinator of vocal/choral music.
 His research interests include adolescent choral music education, single-sex choirs, male singer recruitment and retention, choral program management, student leadership, and team dynamics within music ensembles.